laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::
 ::::::

-### Timing results

-For the table formats, `scan + compute` is shown; the compute segment is a DuckDB aggregation over the native scan.
+**Timing results.** For the table formats, `scan + compute` is shown; the compute segment is a DuckDB aggregation over the native scan.

 **Query 1 — filtered query (identical logic on both datasets):**